-To address the new CA History-Social Science Framework, the Middle School Core Dept. began the process of selecting curriculum materials based on the new History-Social Science Framework to be piloted next year.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 To address the new CA History-Social Science Framework, the Middle School Core Dept. began the process of selecting curriculum materials based on the new History-Social Science Framework to be piloted next year.
 Teachers of all other subject areas had access to curricular materials, supplemental resources, and supplies needed to provide a robust academic program to their students.
 An annual inventory reflected that all students were provided with standards-aligned instructional materials.
 4) Pupil Achievement - Statewide and local assessments Academic Achievement 2016 CAASPP testing results indicate 84% of students in the district met or exceeded standards in ELA and 79% of students in the district met or exceeded standards in Math, and on the Smarter Balanced Assessment.
 As evidenced by student grades on report cards as Academic Achievement 2017 CAASPP testing results indicated 81% of students in the district met or exceeded standards in ELA, and 76% of students in the district met or exceeded standards in Math, and on the Smarter Balanced Assessment.
-As evidenced by student Academic Achievement Based on information gathered from previous CAASPP testing results, we have set the following target: 80% of students will meet or exceed standards in ELA and Math on the Smarter Balanced Assessment.
-80% of students will meet Academic Achievement For CAASPP testing, 86% of students will meet or exceed standards in ELA, 80% of students will meet or exceed standards in Math, and we will gather baseline data on the CA Science Test.
-80% of students will meet grade level expectations on support the progress of their students.
-Differentiation in classrooms to meet individual student academic needs varies from teacher to teacher.
+As evidenced by student grades on report cards as Academic Achievement Based on information gathered from previous CAASPP testing results, we have set the following target: 80% of students will meet or exceed standards in ELA and Math on the Smarter Balanced Assessment.
+80% of students will meet grade level expectations Academic Achievement For CAASPP testing, 86% of students will meet or exceed standards in ELA, 80% of students will meet or exceed standards in Math, and we will gather baseline data on the CA Science Test.
+80% of students will meet grade level expectations on common, local benchmark